 When using conditioner, massage it into your scalp to help it work its way to your roots.
 This process allows the conditioner to work better, while the massage strengthens your scalp.
 It’s important to be quite rough and not gentle with your roots – as long as you don’t end up with a headache!
 The more often you massage, the stronger your hair will become, preventing strands from falling out.
 This will in time lead to thicker hair.

 4. Use less of the heat products

 Many people get out of the shower/bath and are straight over to their hairdryer.
 Hair hates the heat, especially when it is still damp.
-Although convenient (especially for girls with longer hair), hair also doesn’t react particularly well to being wrapped in a towel (often referred to as a ‘turban towel’).
-Instead of doing this, try dabbing your hair with a dry towel and massaging the roots.
-A common misconception is that putting your hair in a towel is enough to fully dry it, however, it is worth releasing your hair occasionally and brushing it through.
-Maybe put it up in a clip – this allows it to dry naturally while keeping your damp hair off your neck.
+Although convenient (especially for girls with longer hair), hair also doesn’t react particularly well to being wrapped in a towel (often called a ‘turban towel’).
+Instead, try dabbing your hair with a dry towel and massaging the roots.
+A common misconception is that putting your hair in a towel is enough to fully dry it, but it’s better to release your hair occasionally and brush it through.
+Maybe put it up in a clip – this allows it to dry naturally while keeping damp hair off your neck.
 With enough time, this method will completely dry your hair, but if you have places to be and must use a hair dryer, at least use the lowest heat setting to prevent causing damage.